Our executive team

-Julia is responsible for the leadership and management of services delivered directly by headspace National Youth Mental Health Foundation Ltd. nationally, including: eheadspace online and telephone counselling service; headspace in schools programs; Digital Work and Study and e-mentoring services; headspace Adelaide and hYEPP services; and the headspace centre network support services, including the headspace Model Integrity Framework and, trademark licensing.
+Julia is responsible for the leadership and management of services delivered directly by headspace National Youth Mental Health Foundation Ltd. nationally, including: headspace digital mental health programs that include eheadspace online and telephone counselling service; headspace schools programs; headspace Work and Study and headspace career mentoring services; and the headspace centre network support services, including the headspace Model Integrity Framework and trademark licensing.

-Julia has worked at headspace since 2010, and has seen the organisation expand from 30 headspace centres to the current network of 110 funded headspace services.
+Julia has worked at headspace since 2010, and has seen the organisation expand from 30 headspace centres to the current network of over 120 funded headspace services.
 She is a passionate advocate for establishing sustainable services and improving access to high quality health care for all Australians.

 Simone Williams is the Executive Director of Strategic Communications and Marketing for headspace, the National Youth Mental Health Foundation.
 With over ten years experience as a marketing and communication executive, she has worked in organisations that span the public, private and not-for-profit sectors.